sheerapi/Hue/README.md

 #### Manual way
 ```
-Download it in zip format
+Download it in zip format and extract it
 ````

 and open it with unity then press play, you're done!